 She was finally talked into it by the screenwriter, Irving Brecher, who was a friend of hers.

 The movie changed her life because she met and married the director, Vincente Minnelli.

 Rose Smith was played by newcomer Lucille Bremer, who only spent

 four years in Hollywood before retiring from show business to start a family.

 A lot of the action takes place around this beautiful staircase in the entry:

 At the end of the movie, when they are packing up their belongings to move to New York, we get this view of the staircase looking kind of bleak and sad with the paintings removed:

-Benson’s home in St. Louis was demolished in 1994 after standing empty and uninhabitable for years.
-Here’s what it looked like:
+Benson’s home in St. Louis was demolished in 1994 after standing empty for years, but here’s a sketch of what it looked like when she lived there: